Education, Training, and Capacity Building Grants

 Rutgers Global Health Institute awards Global Health Seed Grants to faculty conducting collaborative, interdisciplinary activities that address health inequities in New Jersey and around the world.
 These grants are awarded in one of two categories: 1) Education, Training, and Capacity Building and 2) Research.

-Education, Training, and Capacity Building projects previously funded by Global Health Seed Grants are listed below.
+Education, Training, and Capacity Building projects that have been funded by Global Health Seed Grants are listed below.
 For projects funded in the Research category, visit this page.

 Discovering Antimicrobials from Nature: Education and Capacity Building in Indonesia (2018)

-Ilya Raskin, PhD, Department of Plant Biology, Rutgers School of Environmental and Biological Sciences
+Ilya Raskin, Department of Plant Biology, School of Environmental and Biological Sciences